-MG is an air warrior who is an alumnus of the Staff and a voracious writer on military
+MG is a senior air warrior who has seen combat and is an alumnus of the Staff College and a writer on military matters.

 In western Russia on the Baltic Sea is a city that breaths history.
 It is the city that heralded the start of the October revolution in 1917.
 It is the city of Leningrad.
 Unfortunately, if you look at the map of Russia on the Atlas you will not find this name now.
 You will find the name of Saint Petersburg.
 How come this change?
 During the days of communist rule, the city of St. Petersburg had been renamed as Leningrad, in honor of Vladimir Lenin who led the October revolution.